Chemistry (CHEM)

 Term Typically Offered: Fall, Spring, Summer

-Continued discussion of the principals of organic chemistry, including nomenclature, properties, and reactions of various classes of organic compounds and spectroscopic analysis.
+Continued discussion of the principles of organic chemistry, including nomenclature, properties, and reactions of various classes of organic compounds and spectroscopic analysis.
 Reaction mechanisms will be emphasized.

 CHEM 125.
 Advanced Organic Chemistry Laboratory.
 3 Units